croeder/clojure_craft/README.md

 ### Unify: craft_unify
     uses craft_pos, craft_dep, craft_xml to read the various types of data and unifies them into a common data structure...

+Strategy:
+##### POS and Dependency are by numbered sentence and token.

+#### Ontology terms are identified by character-span and exist only
+    for annotated tokens.
+It's possible some terms are multi-token.

 ### Analysis: craft_analysis
     uses craft_unify to get simultaneous and integrated access to the